Everything You Need to Know About the Product Owner Role in Scrum

 What is a product owner in Scrum?

 Scrum team members normally don’t meet with the management or the end-users of their project and usually rely on product owners.
-Scrum product owners create the vision for the team to follow and communicate the expectations of the clients and other stakeholders to the team.
+Scrum product owners create the vision for the team to follow and communicate the expectations of the clients and other project stakeholders to the team.

 The product owner’s main responsibility is to represent the end-user, or the client, in the development process.
-They are responsible for creating and prioritizing a product backlog and act as a leader who is responsible for ensuring value in the final delivery.
+They are responsible for creating and prioritizing a product backlog and act as a leader who is responsible for maximizing and ensuring value in the final delivery.

 Roles and responsibilities of the product owner